kubecost/docs/custom-prom.md

 > **Note**: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.

-## Disable node-exporter and kube-state-metrics (recomended)
+## Disable node-exporter and kube-state-metrics (recommended)

 If you have node-exporter and/or KSM running on your cluster, follow this step to disable the Kubecost included versions.
+Additional detail on [KSM requiments](https://github.com/kubecost/docs/blob/main/ksm-metrics.md).

-> **Note**: As opposed to our recomendation above, we highly recomend disabling the Kubecost's node-exporter and kube-state-metrics if you already have them running in your cluster.
+> **Note**: As opposed to our recommendation above, we highly recommend disabling the Kubecost's node-exporter and kube-state-metrics if you already have them running in your cluster.
 Because node-exporter runs on host-network and port 9100, additional daemonsets will be stuck `Pending`.

   ```sh
   helm upgrade --install kubecost \